peterldowns/slowjector/README.md

 $ pip install -r requirements.txt
 ```

-### CLI
-If you just want to see some cool video, use the CLI (make sure you installed
+If you just want to slowject some video, use the CLI (make sure you installed
 its requirements, detailed above):

 ```bash
 $ ./slowjector_cli.py
 ```

+Everything's python, though, so feel free to import from slowjector and use its
+functions in your own code.

 ### Modification
 If you read the code, you'll see that there are various different flags and